On algebraic Stein operators for Gaussian polynomials: An algebraic formalism of Stein operators

-\begin{rem} \begin{enumerate} \item[(i)] The moment property $\E[g_t] = - \E[p_t(Y)]$ for $t=0,\ldots,T$ in Definition \ref{def:Stein-Chain} is immaterial, and can always be assumed due the fact that the linear map $\Gamma_Y$ does not see constants, namely, $\Gamma_Y (f(X) +c) = \Gamma_Y (f(X))$ for constant $c$.
-Moreover, one can readily check (by an induction argument, for example) that it is equivalent to:

-for every $0 \le s \le T$, and by taking $f(y)=y^s$, $s\ge 0$, the fundamental property of a Stein operator, namely, $\E[\mathcal{S}f(Y)] =0$ yields the required moment property.
-It is important to note that moment requirement \eqref{eq:Stein-Chain-Moment-Condition} is far weaker than requiring that the differential operator $\mathcal{S} = \sum_{t=0}^{T} p_t \partial^t$ is a polynomial Stein operator.
-Indeed, requirement \eqref{eq:Stein-Chain-Moment-Condition} does not at all guarantee that $\E [\mathcal{S} f(Y)] = \E \big[ \sum_{t=0}^{T} p_t(Y) \partial^tf(Y) \big] =0$ for any monomial function $f(y)=y^{k}$ for some $k >T$. \item[(ii)] We stress that the subring $\KK[Y]$ is not \emph{stable} under the linear mapping $\Gamma_Y$, meaning that $\Gamma_Y ( \KK[Y]) \nsubseteq \KK[Y]$.
-For example, a common candidate -- from the Mallaivin-Stein perspective -- for the first polynomial entry in the Stein chain is $p_0 (Y) =cY$ for some constant $c\in \KK$.
+\begin{rem} \begin{enumerate} \item[(i)] The moment property $\E[g_t] = - \E[p_t(Y)]$ for $t=0,\ldots,T$ in Definition \ref{def:Stein-Chain} is immaterial, and can always be assumed due the fact that the linear map $\Gamma_Y$ does not see constants, namely, $\Gamma_Y (f(X) +c) = \Gamma_Y (f(X))$ for any constant $c$. \item[(ii)] We stress that the subring $\KK[Y]$ is not \emph{stable} under the linear mapping $\Gamma_Y$, meaning $\Gamma_Y ( \KK[Y]) \nsubseteq \KK[Y]$.
+For example, a common candidate -- from the Malliavin-Stein perspective -- for the first polynomial entry in the Stein chain is $p_0 (Y) =cY$, $c\in \KK$.
 It can be readily seen that with the choices $Y=H_p (X)$, $p\ge 3$, and $p_0 (Y) = cY$ we have $g_1 \notin \KK[Y]$.
-Therefore, the most notable feature of a Stein chain or an algebraic Stein chain is that the final output of the linear machine \eqref{eq:Stein-Cahin-Dynamic}, either conditionally on the target variable $Y$ or without, is an element in the subring $\KK[Y]$. \item[(iii)] Note that by the very definition of the $\Gamma_Y$ operator, all the intermediate Gaussian polynomials More importantly, when the Stein chain is algebraic, $g_T \in \KK[Y]\cap \langle \nabla h(X_1,\ldots,X_d) \rangle$.
+Therefore, the most notable feature of a Stein chain or an algebraic Stein chain is that the final output of the linear machine \eqref{eq:Stein-Cahin-Dynamic}, either conditionally on the target variable $Y$ or without, is an element in the subring $\KK[Y]$. \item[(iii)] Note that by the definition of the $\Gamma_Y$ operator, all the intermediate Gaussian polynomials More importantly, when the Stein chain is algebraic, $g_T \in \KK[Y]\cap \langle \nabla h(X_1,\ldots,X_d) \rangle$.
 On the other hand, $I= \KK[Y]\cap \langle \nabla h(X_1,\ldots,X_d) \rangle$ is an ideal of the subring $\KK[Y]$, and therefore it can be generated by one element (see Remark \ref{rem:PID}).
 In dimension $d=1$, for the targets of the form of a Gaussian Hermite polynomial, we present a prototypical element that generates the corresponding ideal, see Proposition \ref{prop:higher-coeff} for details. \end{enumerate} \end{rem}

-Let us continue with the following informative fact that tells us that the existence of a Stein chain of length $T$, in a natural way, leads to a polynomial Stein operator of order $T$ for the target random variable $Y$.
+Let us continue with the following basic fact that tells us that the existence of a Stein chain of length $T$, in a natural way, leads to a polynomial Stein operator of order $T$ for the target random variable $Y$.